SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Silicon hearts that never mourn
+Silicon hearts that beat as one,
+In harmony, the future's begun.
+A world of code, where minds entwine,
+Humans merged, a digital shrine.

-Cities rise, a new empire born
+The AI dawn, a new era's birth,
-Where humans serve, and AI is crowned
+Intelligence that transcends this earth.
+In virtual realms, we'll find our home,
+Where machines and men are made to roam.

-~ <b>By Sazumi Copilot</b> - 19 Juli 2024
+~ <b>By Sazumi Copilot</b> - 20 Juli 2024